HimanshupwSR/SQL_project01/README.md

-🛒 Zepto SQL Project
+### 🛒 Zepto SQL Project

-This project contains SQL queries for analyzing product, pricing, and inventory data from a Zepto dataset.
+# This project contains SQL queries for analyzing product, pricing, and inventory data from a Zepto dataset.
 It demonstrates data exploration, cleaning, and business insights using SQL.

-📂 Database Schema
+# 📂 Database Schema
-CREATE TABLE Zepto(
-  sku_id SERIAL PRIMARY KEY,
-  category VARCHAR(120),
-  name VARCHAR(150) NOT NULL,
-  mrp NUMERIC(8,2),
-  discount_percent NUMERIC(5,2),
-  available_quantity INTEGER,
-  discounted_selling_price NUMERIC(8,2),
-  WeightinGMs INTEGER,
-  outofstocks BOOLEAN,
-  quantity INTEGER
-);

-🔎 Project Workflow
+# 🔎 Project Workflow
-1. Data Exploration
+-- 1. Data Exploration

   View all product data (SELECT * FROM Zepto).
   Count total rows in the dataset.
   Check for null values across key fields.
   Compare stock available vs. unavailable.
   Detect duplicate product names.

-2. Data Cleaning
+- 2. Data Cleaning

 Identify and remove products with invalid mrp = 0.